Dox (poet): Style and influences

 Academic Dominique Ranaivoson characterized his poetry in two broad categories.
 The first category are poems that are imbued with rich detail of daily life, using short stanzas and simple vocabulary.
 These poems recall the Malagasy poetic tradition of hainteny with their emphasis on nostalgia and longing.
 The second category consists of poems that offer philosophical musings on the nature of identity, and are rich with Malagasy proverbs and Madagascar's symbolic places and objects.
 Both types reflected the sensibilities and conventions of romanticism.
 The majority of the poetic works written by Dox were in the form of sonnets.
 He would frequently compose poems spontaneously and give them away to friends or passers by.
-His work often explored the theme of "Malagasy love" (amour a la Malgache), and he was among the first Malagasy poets to write on themes related to sexuality and desire.
+His work often explored the theme of "Malagasy love" (amour à la Malgache), and he was among the first Malagasy poets to write on themes related to sexuality and desire.
 The themes of Malagasy identity and everyday beauty also feature prominently in his work.
 According to writer François-Xavier Razafimahatratra, the former theme allowed the poet to express his personal vision of the world, while the latter allowed him to use poetry to educate the Malagasy public.

 Dox wrote prolifically over the course of his career, yielding nine poem anthologies, numerous books in prose, and sixteen plays along Biblical themes or Malagasy history and folk tales.
 In addition, he wrote a number of plays on commission for various clients, with many commissioned by Boy Scout troupes, although these have since been lost.
 His translation from French to Malagasy of three major Western novels was significant because they enriched Malagasy literature by introducing elements of the novel form that had never before been attempted in Malagasy language.
 These efforts demonstrated to other Malagasy language writers the versatility of the language and the possibility that it could be used for any literary form.